-Last year, food delivery and takeout outperformed total traffic across full service, QSR and retail foodservice channels.
-And, with an abundance of third-party online apps to choose from, it is easier than ever for restaurant operators to take advantage of delivery and takeout opportunities to grow their business.
+Fortunately, with an abundance of third-party online apps to choose from, it is easier than ever for restaurant operators to take advantage of delivery and takeout opportunities to grow their business in this uncertain period.

 But, there are numerous factors operators should consider when leaping into delivery, not the least of which is food quality, because while consumers crave easier options, they are not willing to sacrifice food quality or taste for this convenience.

-How can operators capitalize on the shifting industry landscape?
+How can operators navigate the shifting industry landscape?
 What do they need to do to adapt to this new market opportunity?
 And, how do you ensure that the food quality your customers experience at home is in-line with what they would expect in your restaurant?

 SUCCESS STARTS WITH MENU SELECTION